pegros/PEG_LIST/help/sfpegActionBarCmp.md

 }
 ```

 * **massDML** to execute a predefined mass operation via DML (update or delete) on the selected records
-    * A confirmation popup is displayed, the header “*title*” and “*message*” of which may be customised by dedicated properties.
+    * A confirmation popup is displayed, the header _title_ and _message_ of which may be customised by
+    dedicated properties.
-    * The “*bypassConfirm*” property enables to bypass this ste and directly execute the DML.
+    * The _bypassConfirm_ property enables to bypass this ste and directly execute the DML.
-    * For the “*update*” operation, the “*record*” property must be defined with the set of field values to be applied on all the selected records.
-The generated DML contains clones of this JSON object with the “Id” property set from the value available on each selected record.
+    * For the _update_ operation, the _record_ property must be defined with the set of field values to
+    be applied on all the selected records.
+The generated DML contains clones of this JSON object with
+    the _Id_ property set from the value available on each selected record.
 ```
 {
     "name": "close", "label": "Close", "iconName": "utility:close",